mia-platform/public-pipelines/containers/base/README.md

 ## Contents

-This image is based on Linux Alpine OS and include the following pacages:
+This image is based on Debian OS and include the following packages:

-- bash
 - cosign
 - git
 - git-lfs
+- gnupg
 - jq
 - syft
 - wget